berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section01 Lesson 4 Intro.md

 illustrate this technique, we will consider how to design a set of procedures for manipulating rational numbers.

-## example: rational numbers
+## Example: Rational Numbers

-A rational number is any number that can be expressed as the quotient or fraction _p/q_ of two integers, with the denominator _q_ not equal to zero.
+A rational number is any number that can be expressed as the quotient or the fraction (_p/q_) of two integers, with the denominator _q_ not equal to zero.
 For example, 3/4 is a rational number with the denominator 4 and numerator 3.
 How can we express rational numbers in Scheme?

-Here's the definition of rational number.
-You don't have to know `cons`, `car`, `cdr` operators and how the procedures work yet.
-Just look at it and play with it using the interpreter below!
+Here's the definition of a rational number, defined as the procedure called make=rational.
+You don't have to know `cons`, `car`, or `cdr` operators and how the procedures work yet.
+Just look at the code below and play with it using the interpreter Scheme interpreter!

     (define (make-rational num den)